testvon/alecsatin.github.io/_posts/2001-01-01-lutheran-library.md

 ## Available Now

-### *A Concise Summary of the Lutheran Confessions: Also Known As The Epitome* by Henry Eyster Jacobs.
-85 pgs.
-[117tg]

->Every Christian, according to the guidance of God's Word and his simple Catechism, can distinguish what is right or wrong, where not only the pure doctrine is stated, but also the erroneous contrary doctrine is repudiated and rejected, and thus the controversies, full of causes of offence, that have occurred, are thoroughly settled and decided.

->May Almighty God, the Father of our Lord Jesus, grant the grace of his Holy Ghost, that we all may be one in him, and constantly abide in this Christian unity, which is well pleasing to him!
-Amen.

-### *The Lutheran Country Church* by George H. Gerberding.
-145 pgs.
-[108t]

->...Someone has said; "If it were not for the stream of fresh, pure, uncontaminated blood flowing into them from the country the cities would rot in their own iniquity."
-We are sorry to be compelled to believe that this is true.
-But the good, pure and purifying blood does not all come into the city from the country districts of our own land.
-Many of the much maligned "foreigners" from the country districts of the old world are a saving salt of no small insignificance.
-This book wants to help the reader to understand country people and to appreciate the worth of country character. – From The Lutheran Country Church.

 ### *What's Wrong With the World?* by George H. Gerberding.
 117 pgs.
 [111h]

 In this small volume, Dr. Gerberding presents one of the clearest explanations available of the underlying philosophies which led directly to the wars of the Twentieth Century and beyond.